Beneath the Surface: How plants, ants, termites, and pangolins are shaping the future of Nyekweri

 This research is not happening in isolation.

-As the monitoring team intensifies camera trapping and tagging efforts, understanding where pangolins feed [Link to other blog]- and why - becomes just as important as knowing where they sleep or travel.
+As the monitoring team intensifies camera trapping and tagging efforts, understanding where pangolins feed and why - becomes just as important as knowing where they sleep or travel.

 By linking: